Xilinx/XRT/src/runtime_src/tools/scripts/README.md

 If both methods were used, the script will respect '--config'.
 If no spcific configure is needed, this script would use default configurations.

-An example config.sh file is src/platform/zcu102ng/config.sh.
+An example config.sh file is `src/platform/zcu102ng/config.sh`.

 The PetaLinux project is by default created from '--template zynqMP'.
 The config.sh allow platform to select template(zynqMP/zynq).
 If a BSP is needed, use --bsp/-b option to specify BSP file.

+Before petalinux-build, there is a `pre_build_hook` allow you to do other changes in PetaLinux project, such as apply patchs.
+After petalinux-build, there is a `post_build_hook` allow you to do other things you need, such as create BOOT.BIN.

 > NOTE: Don't move this script to another place.
 It uses relative path in XRT repository.
+To make it easy of used, you could create a symbol link for this script in another place.

 For example:
 ```bash